HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/scenario_app/ei_standalone_inferencing/README.md

 # Edge Impulse Example: standalone inferencing using Grove Vision AI Module V2 (Himax WiseEye2)

 This example runs the model exported from the [Edge Impulse Studio](https://studio.edgeimpulse.com/) on the [Grove Vision AI Module V2](https://wiki.seeedstudio.com/grove_vision_ai_v2/) ([Himax WiseEye2](https://www.himax.com.tw/products/wiseeye-ai-sensing/wiseeye2-ai-processor/)).
-It is bare minimal source code required to run the inference using static data as an input.
+It is bare minimal source code required to run the inference using static data as an input and any kind of sensor like a microphone.
-The default model included in this example is motion recognition from the [Continuous motion recognition tutorial](https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/continuous-motion-recognition).
+The default model included in this example is the keyword spotting model from the [Responding to your voice tutorial](https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/responding-to-your-voice).

 To test your model using this example, you need to perform four steps: train, deploy, build firmware, and flash.

 ## How to train your model using Edge Impulse Studio?

 To train your model, check the [end-to-end tutorials in the Edge Impulse Documentation](https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials).
-As this example uses a static (hardcoded) data, you can choose any model.
+As this example uses static (hardcoded) data, you can choose any model.

 ## How to deploy your model from the Edge Impulse Studio?